Icinga/icinga2/doc/10-icinga-template-library.md

 ### <a id="windows-plugins-memory-windows"></a> memory-windows

 Check command object for the `check_memory.exe` plugin.
-The memory collection is instant.
+The memory collection is instant and free memory is used for threshold computation.

 > **Note**
 >